IBM/snap-and-translate/README.md

 Plug the mobile into your computer/laptop using USB cable and test the app directly by executing the command:

+> Open the `TranslateIt.xcworkspace` from `mobile/platforms/ios` folder and code sign using Xcode.

 ```
 $ cordova run android (if you have android device)
 $ cordova run ios (if you have iOS device)
 ```

 > Android Studio will handle the transfer for you if you tether your Android device to your computer, and enable both `Developer Options` and `USB Debugging`.Please refer to documentation on your specific phone to set these options.